a2i2/face-recognition/README.md

 ## Usage

-For usage instructions, run `python3 -m face-recognition -h`.
+For usage instructions, run `python3 -m facerecognition -h`.

 ### Summary

-The pipeline can be run in two different modes: `server` and `batch`:
+The pipeline can be run in three different modes: `server`, `batch`, and `worker`:
 * `server` mode:
-  - Usage: `python3 -m face-recognition server [-w]`
+  - Usage: `python3 -m facerecognition server [-w]`
   - Description: Runs an HTTP server that provides REST endpoints for person/face registration and recognition.
 Additionally, the `-w`/`--webcam` flag can be used to run a TCP server alongside the HTTP server that will provide frames and face detection from a local webcam.
 NOTE: This currently only works on Linux.
 See the [Known Issues](#known-issues) section.
 * `batch` mode:
-  - Usage: `python3 -m face-recognition batch`
+  - Usage: `python3 -m facerecognition batch`
   - Description: Processes a directory of image files and produce an encoding for each one.
+* `worker` mode:
+  - Usage: `celery -A facerecognition.worker worker`
+  - Description: Run a Celery worker that will listen to the configured broker for face encoding jobs.

 For detailed usage, supply `-h` to each subcommand.